daseanbennett3/SALES/README.md

-In a new worksheet, add SUM(CY Sales) & % Diff Sales to the details Double click the title (KPI Sales) and add a sheet title and insert the two details above Play with the Format - Pane
+In a new worksheet, add SUM(CY Sales) & % Diff Sales to the details Double click the title (KPI Sales) and add a sheet title and insert the two details above Play with the Format - Pane (use ▲ 0.00%; ▼ -0.00%; as a custom format)

+--Present the data for each KPI on a monthly basis for both the current year and the previous year.
+(SparkLine)